OpenSlides/openslides-backend/README.md

 Then run in a separate terminal

-    $ make run-dev
+    $ make run-dev-standalone

-Inside this terminal you may use all commands you find in the [Makefile](Makefile).
+Inside this terminal you may use some commands you find in the [Makefile](Makefile).
 You may want to use

     $ make run-debug
     $ make test
     $ make  # Coding style tools, typechecker and tests all together

+You may also use

+    $ make run-dev

+to do everythin at once.
+Do not forget to run

+    $ make stop-dev

+when you are done.

 ### Development without Docker Compose